 Downtown Toronto may sound appealing, with its array of bars, nightclubs, and trendy shops, but a new condominium in the Entertainment District will run you $500,000 for just 500 square feet.
 Add in a parking spot at $75,000, a locker at $7,000, two land transfer taxes, and a hefty monthly maintenance fee.
 You’ll be paying a lot for the “fun” of downtown living and that high-rise view, assuming you can afford the additional $1,000 per floor premium and clear the neighbouring towers.
 When deciding where and what to buy, you should not only think about your current needs, but your future needs as well.

 You might not be thinking about starting a family now, but things can change quickly.
 If you think housing is expensive, take a look at downtown daycare costs.
-If you survive those years, you might not find a school for junior anywhere near your high-rise.
+If you survive those years, you might not be able find you’re a school for junior anywhere near your high-rise.

 Option B: The Financial Benefits of Being Flexible

 A key consideration that will save you a lot of money when buying your first home is flexibility.
 Perhaps a larger townhouse with a short commute is a better choice.
 You may not get the gimmicky condo amenities like a golf simulator, a bowling alley, a zen spa, or super high-end appliances, but you don’t really need the first three, and you can always upgrade your countertop, backsplash and refrigerator a couple years down the road.
 If you have a second child, need to park another car, a townhouse provides you with that level of flexibility.

 As we’ve witnessed in 2017, market conditions can change quickly, and right when you want to move-up from your downtown condominium, prices might be down and the market slow.
 Skip a step, and make an affordable move-up now.